 On September 20, 2019, a purported stockholder of the Company filed a derivative and putative class action lawsuit against the Company and certain officers and directors (the "Shareholder Action").
-The Company is a defendant in this derivative and putative class action lawsuit in the Superior Court of New Jersey, Chancery Division, filed by a shareholder against the Company (as both a class action defendant and nominal defendant), and certain of its officers and directors (the "Individual Defendants"), with the caption O'Connor v.
-Braun et al., Docket No. MER-C-000068-19 (the "Shareholder Action").
-The Shareholder Action alleges breaches of the defendants' fiduciary duties based on allegations that the defendants omitted or made improper statements when seeking shareholder approval of the 2018 Stock Incentive Plan.
-The Shareholder Action seeks, among other things, any damages sustained by the Company as a result of the defendants' alleged wrongdoing, a declaratory judgment against all defendants invalidating the 2018 Stock Incentive Plan and declaring any awards made under the Plan invalid, rescinded, and subject to disgorgement, an order disgorging the equity awards granted to the Individual Defendants under the 2018 Stock Incentive Plan, and attorneys' fees and costs.
-Without admitting the validity of any of the claims asserted in the Shareholder Action, or any liability with respect thereto, and expressly denying all allegations of wrongdoing, fault, liability, or damage against the Company and the Individual Defendants arising out of any of the conduct, statements, acts or omissions alleged, or that could have been alleged, in the Shareholder Action, the Company and the Individual Defendants have concluded that it is desirable that the claims be settled on the terms and subject to the conditions set forth in the Settlement Agreement.
-The Company and the Individual Defendants are entering into the Settlement Agreement for settlement purposes only and solely to avoid the cost and disruption of further litigat
+The Company was a defendant in this derivative and putative class action lawsuit in the Superior Court of New Jersey, Chancery Division, filed by a shareholder against the Company (as both a class action defendant and nominal defendant), and certain of its officers and directors (the "Individual Defendants"), with the caption O'Connor v.
+Braun et al., Docket No. MER-C-000068-19.
+The Shareholder Action alleged breaches of the defendants' fiduciary duties based on allegations that the defendants omitted or made improper statements when seeking shareholder approval of the 2018 Stock Incentive Plan.
+The Shareholder Action sought, among other things, any damages sustained by the Company as a result of the defendants' alleged wrongdoing, a declaratory judgment against all defendants invalidating the 2018 Stock Incentive Plan and declaring any awards made under the Plan invalid, rescinded, and subject to disgorgement, an order disgorging the equity awards granted to the Individual Defendants under the 2018 Stock Incentive Plan, and attorneys' fees and costs.
+Without admitting the validity of any of the claims asserted in the Shareholder Action, or any liability with respect thereto, and expressly denying all allegations of wrongdoing, fault, liability, or damage against the Company and the Individual Defendants concluded that it is desirable that the claims be settled on the terms and subject to the conditions set forth in the Settlement Agreement.
+The Company and the Individual Defendants are entering into the Settlement Agreement for settlement purposes only and solely to avoid the cost and disruption of further litigation.

 On April 24, 2020, the Company, the Individual Defendants, and the plaintiff (the "Parties") entered into a Settlement Agreement and Release (the "Settlement Agreement"), which memorializes the terms of the Parties' settlement of the Shareholder Action (the "Settlement").
 The Settlement calls for repricing of certain stock options and payment of plaintiff legal fees of \$187,500.
 On July 24, 2020, the Court issued an order approving the Parties' proposed form of notice to shareholders regarding the Settlement.
-A hearing to determine whether the Court should issue a final order approving the proposed Settlement has been scheduled for September 8, 2020.
 On August 3, 2020, the Company filed notice of the Settlement Agreement on Form 8-K as filed with the SEC.
+A hearing was held on September 8, 2020 whereby the Court issued a final approval approving the Settlement.
+Pursuant to the Settlement, the Company paid \$187,500 on October 1, 2020.